tommysitu/hoverfly-java/docs/index.rst

 The previous examples have only used Hoverfly in simulate mode.
 You can also run it in capture mode, meaning that requests will be made to the real service as normal, only they will be intercepted and recorded by Hoverfly.
-This can be a simple way of breaking a test's dependency on an external service; wait until you have a green test, then switch back into simulate mode using the data produced during capture mode.
+This can be a simple way of breaking a test's dependency on an external service; wait until you have a green test, then switch back into simulate mode using the simulation data recorded during capture mode.

 .. code-block:: java